getify/monio/MONADS.md

 myAge.chain( v => Just(v + 1) );    // Just(42)
 ```

-Now do you see *it*? `map(..)` assumes that its returned value needs to be automatically "wrapped up" in an instance of the "container", whereas `chain(..)` expects the return value to already be "wrapped up" in the right type of "container".
+Now do you see *it*? `map(..)` assumes that its returned value needs to be automatically "wrapped up" in an instance of the "container", whereas `chain(..)` expects the return value to already be "wrapped up" in the right kind of "container".

 The `map(..)` function doesn't at all have to be named that to satisfy the functor'ness of the monad instance.
 In fact, you don't even strictly *need* a `map(..)` function at all, if you have `chain(..)`, because `map(..)` can be implemented with `chain(..)`: